Niebla: an open-source code for modeling the extragalactic background light: Use case of niebla : determining dust properties

-Now, we simulate how a similar flare would be observed with LHAASO.
+The obtained best-fit spectra are then used as the input for a simulation of LHAASO observations.
 We use the Science Book of LHAASO \citep{LHAASOsciencebook} to characterize the detector.
 A flare in the energy range between a few hundred GeV and 20\,TeV would be observed with the water Cherenkov detector array (WCDA), which is sensitive to energies $100\,\mathrm{GeV}$-$30\,\mathrm{TeV}$.
-The number of counts that would be observed is given by
+The number of expected counts observed with WCDA is given by